 Dab rigs can be found at your local head shop, smoke shop, or dispensary.
 Read more about different styles of dab rigs and how they work in this step-by-step guide to using dab rigs.

-- Sauce: Live resin sauce is a cannabis concentrate that consists of High Terpene Extract (HTE) and THCa Crystaline, which looks like transparent crystals in amber-brown, viscous liquid.
+• Diamonds and Sauce: Sauce is a cannabis concentrate also called High Terpene Extract (HTE) and will often be paired with Crystaline THCa.
+The pair looks like transparent crystals in a yellow to amber-brown liquid.
 The HTE liquid contains high levels of terpenes but are relatively low in cannabinoids.
-The THCa Crystaline is a precursor to THC, which yields powerful cannabinoid experiences.
+The THCa is a precursor to THC, the main active ingredient in cannabis and hash.

-- Diamonds: Live resin diamonds are isolated THC crystals, like the ones you may find in sauce live resin.
-Diamonds are very high in terpene and THC content.
+• Diamonds: Live resin diamonds are isolated THC crystals, like the ones you may find in sauce.
+Diamonds are pure THCa.

-- Sugar: Live sugar is a form of live resin with the appearance of course sugar granules in globs of honey.
-Sugar products are known for a potent smell and flavor, and are said to have a nearly identical scent to its original plant.
+• Sugar: Live sugar is a form of live resin with the appearance of course sugar granules in globs of honey.
+Sugar is the same as diamonds and sauce, except the diamonds are much smaller.

 Keep in mind that both live resin and live rosin are more potent than most other methods of using cannabis.
 As mentioned before, it is always wise to start small and proceed with caution when it comes to trying new cannabis products.